 As a newcomer, you may find the “Recently Visited” section empty, and the “Services Menu” can be overwhelming, so just perform a quick search for “EC2” in the “Search area“.

 After selecting “EC2” services from the search results, you’ll be taken to an EC2 dashboard that will look like the one below.

 As a beginner aiming to launch their first AWS EC2 instance, you can focus solely on the four key points highlighted in the image above, ignoring the rest of the other information.

-- New EC2 Experience should be checked otherwise the old EC2 dashboard will be presented to you.
+- The new EC2 Experience should be checked; otherwise, the old EC2 dashboard will be presented to you.

 - Security groups allow you to control inbound and outbound port permissions.

 - Key pairs allow you to assign the SSH public key for remote access to your AWS EC2 instance from your local system.